-In this course you will explore the work of artists who specialise in functional ceramics and largescale cardboard sculpture.
+In this course you will be focusing on the funky and unusual, taking inspiration from artists who push the boundaries of functional ceramics and make fun everyday objects you can use at home.
 You will undertake observational and expressive drawing techniques to inform and develop your own ideas and designs.
-This will result in a final resolved artwork of a teapot, jug or teacup and saucer set from clay, and then a large-scale form from cardboard, mix media and other found objects.
+This will result in a final resolved artwork of a ceramic teapot and teacup and saucer set from clay.
 This course is recommended to prepare you to work in Year 11 and Year 12 Visual Arts General courses.